You are viewing all events

 Jesse Raudenbush, of Starr Valley Farm and third generation vermiculturist, will teach a class on the science of vermiculture, how to start and maintain a worm composting bin, and the benefits of worm castings in your garden.
 Students will make their own starter worm bin, create and add bedding, and finally add 1,000 Red Wiggler composting worms.
 All materials provided at time of class.
 Completed starter systems and worms go home with you and a set of notes on how to care for your worms!

-The fee for this class is $30.
+The fee for this class is $30 which includes all materials.
 Please visit Eventbrite to register.

 Note: Due to the prep work required for this class, those interested in this class must register in advance [no walk-ins].
 Registration for this class will close June 6.

 As there is a fee to cover materials, the $5 registration fee is waived